Graphene helix: Sequencing

 One of the most interesting applications of a graphene helix would be new ways of unwinding RNA and DNA and using graphene helix's to image these folded apart strands for further sequencing.
 Having these RNA and XNA bonds pulled apart inside of these graphene helix structures causes the hydrogen bonds to stay intact for more nanoseconds than previously so the sequencing would be more intact.
 The graphene helix was allowing the XNA to keep its three dimensional structure and allows for the hydrogen bonds to last longer.
 Overall the thermal and electrical conductivity of these carbon structures has too many different uses because of their strength and weight.

 Electrocapillary

 Helical graphene tubes have the electrical and physical properties and in addition to the elasticity can fit into smaller capillary systems.
 These graphene helixes potentially can be used in nano-fluid systems with uses of both actuators and fiber shaped sensors.

 Future outlook

-These carbon helixes display very advantageous physical properties that make the creation of nanostructures more of a possibility.
-With possibilities in the 3D printing field of nanotechnologies, they could be providing the scaffolding for future supercapacitors, implants, and energy storage.
-As the world is decreasing everything in size, computers are the fastest to take advantage of new materials, by miniaturizing more electronics even down the basic wire carrying electricity.
+These carbon helixes display physical properties that could make the creation of nanostructures more of a possibility.
+With possibilities in the 3D printing field of nanotechnologies, they could provide the scaffolding for future supercapacitors, implants, and energy storage.
+As the world is decreasing components in size, computers are the fastest to take advantage of new materials, by miniaturizing more electronics even down to the basic wire carrying electricity.
 There already have been logic gates made by these carbon structures showing the future potential in such material.